AaronLasseigne/active_interaction/README.md

 #### Modified Filter Options

 - `:default` (`{}` or `nil`) - Fallback value if `nil` is given.
 May be set to `nil` to make the filter optional.
-Note that the only valid Hash is an empty Hash.
+If an empty Hash is given the defaults inside the block will be used.

 #### Additional Filter Options